CodeIntelligenceTesting/jazzer.js/docs/architecture.md

 feedback mechanisms have to be added to the application code without user intervention.

-**Decision**: Use the `istanbul-lib-hook` library to hook into dynamic code loading and `babel` plugins to extend the loaded code with the required feedback functionality.
-Instrumenting the code at such a high level leads to an independence of the underlying JavaScript engine.
-Furthermore, it is easily possible to decide if a loaded module should be instrumented or not.
+**Decision**: Use `istanbul-lib-hook` to hook into CJS loading and `module.register()` to hook into ESM loading, with Babel plugins to insert feedback instrumentation.
+Instrumenting at the source level decouples from the underlying JavaScript engine and allows fine-grained control over which modules are instrumented.

-**Consequences**: Independence of JavaScript engine, fine-grained instrumentation control
+**Consequences**: Independence of JavaScript engine, fine-grained instrumentation control, ESM support on Node >= 20.6.

 ## Visualization